bitburner-official/bitburner-src/markdown/bitburner.userinterface.md

 </td><td>

-Opens the specified file(s) in the nano or vim code editor
+Opens the specified file(s) in the code editor.

+This opens files from the server the script is running on, which may be different than the server the terminal is connected to.

 </td></tr>